Bike to the Beach Season Kick-Off Rides

 Two casual group rides will roll out and meet at Caboose Brewing:

-Ride from Georgetown along the W&OD corridor toward Vienna.
+Ride from Georgetown Waterfront (at the Scarlet statue) along the W&OD corridor toward Vienna at 8:00 AM (meet at 7:30 AM).

-Evolution Cycling will lead a group ride starting from The Bike Lane in Reston.
+Kevin from Evolution will lead a group ride starting at The Bike Lane in Reston at 8:30 AM (meet at 8:00 AM).

 Both groups will roll toward Caboose Brewing, where the celebration begins.